SmokeBreak

 SmokeBreak was conceived in the summer of 2010.
 It launched in October 2010 and quickly gained traction; within a month it was featured in Apple’s What’s Hot in Healthcare and Fitness in the U.S. and Czech App Stores; and after a localization to Spanish, quickly climbed to be one of the top 10 healthcare and fitness apps in Spain.

-SmokeBreak was discontinued in October of 2011.
-It ended its life with 75,000 downloads across all platforms, a four-star average rating in the Android app store, and and a five-star average rating in the iPhone App Store.
+SmokeBreak was discontinued in June of 2012.
+It ended its life with 75,000 downloads across all platforms, a four-star average rating in the Android app store, and a five-star average rating in the iPhone App Store.

 Art Direction